hzhu349Overstack/BenzTechnialChallenge/README.md

   Your browser does not support the video tag. <a href="./screen_shot.mp4">Download the video</a> instead.
 </video>

-Here are the revised key points for the project:
+Here are the key points for the project:

 1. **Minimum SDK Level**: The project targets a minimum SDK level of 26, ensuring compatibility with Android 8.0 (Oreo) and above.